malcolmfong01/SC2079-Algo/Algo for Integration/README.md

 #### Make sure to traverse into Algo for Integration folder and run the following command in your terminal to get the above JSON response:

-Start the algorithm computing by
+Start the algorithm computing by:

 ```bash
 python3 main.py input.json output.json